South Korean actress Im Soo-hyang pays tribute to 'Season of Kkokdu' co-star Lee Ji-han, who died in Itaewon crowd crush

 “I felt so cold, sad, and miserable after you were taken away so soon as you were just starting because I knew so well how hard you worked and how you wanted to do a good job,” Im recalled.

-She also noted how Lee’s parents “held her hands and told her how Lee went home and happily bragged to them that she praised him for doing a good job”.
+She also noted how Lee’s parents “held my hands and told me how you went home and happily bragged to them that I praised you for doing a good job”.

 “I think I cried for a long while because I was sorry that I didn’t take care of you more and that it was a shame that I didn’t say one more nice thing or words of encouragement.”